wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ## Option 2: Configure a Log Shipper

 The log shipper sends your data to the Wavefront proxy.
-During Beta, we support the [Fluentd](https://docs.fluentd.org/) and [Fluent Bit](https://docs.fluentbit.io/) log shippers, which scrape and buffer your logs before sending them to the Wavefront proxy.
+We support the [Fluentd](https://docs.fluentd.org/) and [Fluent Bit](https://docs.fluentbit.io/) log shippers, which scrape and buffer your logs before sending them to the Wavefront proxy.

 If you want to use a different log shipper, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support).